-The Department of Health today reported that an adult and a child are currently recovering after being diagnosed with.
-The two cases are not linked and one was due to Y, the other to B. This brings the number of reported cases of invasive in 2019 to 18.
-Of the 18 cases, six have been B, six W, five C and one Y meningococcal infections.
+The Department of Health today reported that an adult and a child are currently recovering after being diagnosed with meningococcal disease.
+The two cases are not linked and one was due to serogroup Y, the other to serogroup B. This brings the number of reported cases of invasive meningococcal disease in 2019 to 18.
+Of the 18 cases, six have been serogroup B, six serogroup W, five serogroup C and one serogroup Y meningococcal infections.

 Meningococcal bacteria are not easily spread from person-to-person.
 The bacterium is present in droplets discharged from the nose and throat when coughing or sneezing, but is not spread by saliva and does not survive more than a few seconds in the environment.